Immunohistochemistry - tissues

 Multiplex immunohistochemistry/IF - tissues

-As part of the Tissue Atlas section, the multiplex immunohistochemistry(mIHC)/IF data was generated by staining tissue microarrays obtained from histological sections from normal tissues.
-The mIHC/IF tissue data displays high-resolution, 6-plex images of proteins labeled by indirect mIHC and in addition to conventional IHC, provides spatial information on protein expression patterns related to distinct single cells and cell types, or even cellular states and histological and biological structures embedded in the tissue.
+As part of the Tissue Atlas resource, the multiplex immunohistochemistry(mIHC)/IF data was generated by staining tissue microarrays obtained from histological sections from normal tissues.
+The mIHC/IF tissue data displays high-resolution, 6-plex images of proteins labeled by indirect mIHC and in addition to conventional IHC, thus providing spatial information on protein expression patterns related to distinct single cells and cell types, or even cellular states and histological and biological structures embedded in the tissue.

 Similarly to conventional IHC, in mIHC/IF, primary antibodies are first labeled with secondary antibodies coupled with horseradish peroxidase (HRP) (or similar).
 Further, the method utilizes tyramide signal amplification (TSA) where fluorescent tyramide molecules are catalyzed by HRP which creates a fluorescent precipitate on and proximal to the binding site.
 The ability to run several staining-stripping-cycles allows for tissue sections with up to 6 labeled proteins per slide.
 Lastly, the slides are counterstained with DAPI (4′,6-diamidino-2-phenylindole).
 In this setup, tissue microarrays consisting of doublet 1 mm cores from three patients are used to profile each protein.